Personal Injury Attorney in St. Louis, Missouri

 Process of Filing a Personal Injury Claim

 It is important to have a St. Louis personal injury attorney who understands both your injury as well as the process for maximizing your claim.
-Attorney Steve Slough will take as much time as needed to gain an understanding of what your injury is as well as getting you what you deserve.
+Our attorney — Steve Slough — will take as much time as needed to gain an understanding of what your injury is as well as help you seek what you deserve.

 Length of Time to File a Lawsuit

 Not all personal injury cases involve the filing of a lawsuit.
 In many situations, your case can be settled without filing a lawsuit as the insurance company covering the liable party will pay.
-When an agreement cannot be reached though, a lawsuit is necessary.
+When an agreement cannot be reached, a lawsuit is necessary.

-Most personal injury cases in Missouri have a 5 year statute of limitation.
-That means if you are hurt on January 1, 2015, you must file a lawsuit by January 1, 2020.
-In cases involving a wrongful death, the timeframe is 3 years.
-Cases involving medical malpractice have a 2 year window.
+Most personal injury cases in Missouri have a five-year statute of limitation.
+That means if you are hurt on January 1, 2023, you must file a lawsuit by January 1, 2028.
+In cases involving wrongful death, the timeframe is three years.
+Cases involving medical malpractice have a two-year window.

-Significantly, if you fail to file your lawsuit during the statute of limitations time frame, YOUR CLAIM WILL BE BARRED FOREVER.
-You will not be able to recover anything from your injury, despite the severity and clear fault of the other party.
+Significantly, if you fail to file your lawsuit during the statute of limitations time frame, your claim will be barred.
+You will not be able to recover any kind of compensation for your injury, despite the severity and clear fault of the other party.

 Insurance Company Tactics

 When dealing with a personal injury claim, it is important to note the following: